UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 There is also one other type of colour scheme, cyclical, which starts and ends in both the same lightness and hue.
-This design is useful for values with natural cycles such as degrees of an angle of month of the year, where the end and beginning are close to each other.
+This design is useful for values with natural cycles such as degrees of an angle of the month of the year, where the end and beginning are close to each other.

 ---